LegendDc69/Discord-VideoCrashMaker/README.md

 # Discord VideoCrashMaker [![NPM version](https://badge.fury.io/js/stringify-authors.svg)]()  [![Build Status](https://travis-ci.org/jonschlinkert/stringify-authors.svg)]()

-> CConvert the video of your choice into an identical video except that it can crash any discord when playing (uses FFmpeg method).
+> Convert the video of your choice into an identical video except that it can crash any discord when playing (uses FFmpeg method).

 # Features
  - FFmpeg need to be install.